Minsk Travel Guide

 Today, the city is filled with scenic parks and well-appointed boulevards with a mixture of architectural elements lining the wide streets.
 Minsk is a top tourist destination largely due to the friendliness and interesting culture of the Belarusian people.
 The city is also one of the cleanest and most beautiful cities of the former Soviet Union and has a wealth of museums, theatres and cathedrals to choose from.
 It is also home to the world-famous Belarusian ballet.

-Tourist Attractions Around Minsk
+Minsk Tourist Attractions

 Minsk is the major cultural centre of Belarus and houses a plethora of museums including the unique Belarusian Great Patriotic War Museum, the Belarusian Nature and Environment Museum and the Ethnography and Folklore Museum.
 The city also has 139 libraries sprinkled throughout the city, plus 11 major theatres.